I have a new novel, the sequel to my 2015 novel Ribbonworld.

 Miles wiped his face, it came away red and sticky.
 He looked at Greg.
 “So have you.
 We need to get away from here before we get found.
 The police will want us once they know Mik and Bonnie are dead.”

-Jungle Green is available now, exclusively from my shop.
-Just click the button below to go straight there.
+Jungle Green is available now, exclusively from Amazon Just click the button below to go straight there.
 This book will not be available anywhere else.